taowenwei/learn-ml/langgraph/README.md

 2. after export, data schema is fixed, (perfect for schema-less, Document-based database)
 3. after table joins, the semantic of data is aggrgated into one place.

+Database agents feel more pertinent to a OLAP situation than a OLTP one.

 ## Graph RAG

 Need to understand knowledge graph first.

+## LLM and Agents in General

+I believe it shall take examples from a mobile devices and its apps, whereas LLM is the device/the platform, and the agents are installable apps.